okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

     * If you have an Okta-managed certificate and you later get a CAA record, Okta can't renew your certificate.
 You must either add `letsencrypt.org` to the issuers list or remove the CAA record.

-* Any DNS Text (`TXT`) and `CNAME` record names and values included in your domain configuration must be resolvable and contain the values provided by Okta.
+* Any DNS text (`TXT`) and `CNAME` record names and values included in your domain configuration must be resolvable and contain the values provided by Okta.
 You can validate these names and values with a DNS query tool, such as [dig](https://bind9.readthedocs.io/en/latest/manpages.html?highlight=#dig-dns-lookup-utility).

 * Okta currently only supports 2048-bit keys for the private key that you upload.
 However, your certificate chain can use keys of any size.